vueComponent/ant-design-vue/components/table/index.en-US.md

 | emptyText | Customize the display content when empty data | v-slot:emptyText | - | 3.0 |
 | summary | Summary content | v-slot:summary | - | 3.0 |
 | transformCellText | The data can be changed again before rendering, generally used for the default configuration of empty data.
 You can configured globally through [ConfigProvider](/components/config-provider-cn/) | Function({ text, column, record, index }) => any, The `text` here is the data processed by other defined cell api, and it may be of type VNode \| string \| number | - | 1.5.4 ｜ |

-- `expandFixed`
-  - When set to true or `left` and `expandIconColumnIndex` is not set or is 0, enable fixed
-  - When set to true or `right` and `expandIconColumnIndex` is set to the number of table columns, enable fixed

 ### Events